 Clinical practice is an invaluable part of your nursing education at Boise State.
 Hands-on nursing experience is what brings nursing education to life for each student in our Program.
 It is a privilege for Boise State to work with many community health care facilities in the Treasure Valley area which provide clinical experiences.
 To ensure the safety and well being of all patients, background checks are becoming a standard requirement for employment in health care today.
-It is therefore important that students within our Program obtain a background check before beginning clinical practice.
+It is therefore important that students within our Program obtain a background check before beginning clinical practice each semester.

 All students admitted to a College of Health Science clinical program (including nursing) are required to have a criminal history background check.
 All students selected for admission to the Nursing Program, will be admitted conditionally until background check results are reviewed.
 Students are responsible for completing background checks throughout the Program.
-The test costs approximately $65.
 Complete instructions about when and where to obtain a background check will be reviewed once a student is admitted to the Nursing Program.
 Background checks performed for previous employment cannot be used for admission to Boise State University’s clinical programs.

 Results of the background check will be made available to the student and to the School of Nursing at Boise State University.
 All background checks will be treated as confidential.
 Derogatory information of the following nature gathered as the result of a background investigation is the basis to no longer consider a candidate for the program, as clinical placement will not be possible.
 Pending charges for the following crimes will be considered crimes and will be deemed to be substantially detrimental to the care of patients and will result in dismissal.
 Timeframe is for the last 7 years unless otherwise noted:

 - Withheld judgments for felonies

 - Other plea agreements to felony convictions